Married with 4 children and 8 grandchildren

 Having been owned by a dachshund since 2005, although she believes her first dog when she was very young was also a dachshund!
 Her love of the breed started on the first day she brought her standard black and tan puppy home at 10 weeks!
 Gracie spend everyday of her life in bed between the 2 of us till she passed sadly on June 28 2015 from Congestive Heart Failure.

-Gracie now almost 10 is the love of her and her husband’s life and is a full member of the family, loved by all and she holds a very special place in her grandchildren’s hearts.
+Gracie was the love of her and her husband’s life and was a full member of the family, loved by all and she will always hold a very special place in her grandchildren’s hearts.

 When Gracie was 6 we decided it would be nice to adopt a dachshund not so fortunate as our own, we had been on a waiting list for a year or so when I responded to an ad on one of the for sale sites.